Panel Discussion: API Security in DevSecOps. Register Now

 In-house, robust security requirements benefit security teams by giving them a clear path forward.
 They also support external regulatory requirements.
 Implementing security requirements and establishing strategies to prevent data breaches can ensure your software is secure.

 Are you looking for API security for your organization?
 From financial institutions to healthcare sectors, Akto offers a proactive API security platform designed to prevent API data breaches quickly and efficiently.
-Akto's extensive Test Library allows you to run comprehensive API security tests that cover the OWASP API Security Top 10 vulnerabilities.
+Akto's extensive Test Library allows you to run comprehensive API security testing that covers the OWASP API Security Top 10 vulnerabilities.
 With features such as continuous monitoring, integration with CI/CD pipelines, and a growing library of customizable tests, Akto ensures robust protection for your APIs

 Fix API vulnerability issues with Akto.
 Book a demo now!